hardmanko/ofxCX/docs/mainpage.md

 is a very good programming languange for anything requiring a high degree of timing precision.
 OpenFrameworks and CX are both free and open source, distributed under the MIT license.

+One of the features that CX has is the ability to run without a substantial installation process.
+When a CX program is compiled and linked, the resulting artifact is an executable binary that can be run directly with needing another program to be installed.
+The collection of files needed to run a CX program is about 10 MB (possibly more, depending on stimuli).
+Installing the program just requires unzipping a file.

 \section installationInstructions Installation
 In order to use CX, you must have openFrameworks installed.
 See http://openframeworks.cc/download/ to download openFrameworks.
 On that page, you can algo find installation guides for some of the most popular development environments.